leabstrait/notes/networking/networking-concepts.md

 ![Nagle's Algortithm on large data](files/networking-concepts/nagle-large-data.png)

 Modern clients commonly disable Nagle's algorithm, favoring performance over minimal bandwidth conservation.
 This is achieved through options like `TCP_NODELAY`.
 For instance, Curl disabled Nagle's algorithm by default in 2016 due to its negative impact on the TLS handshake process.
 More details can be found in this [commit](https://github.com/curl/curl/commit/4732ca5724072f132876f520c8f02c7c5b654d9).

+**Dealyed Acknowledgement**

+It may be a waste to acknowledge segments right away, sending an ack for each segment.
+We can wait little more to receive more segment and ack once

+However there are problems with delayed ACK.
+Causes delays in some clients that may lead to timeout and retransmission.
+Noticeable performance degradation.
+Combined with Nagle's algorithm can lead to 400ms delays as each party is waiting on each other.

+Delayed ack algorithm can be disabled with `TCP_QUICKACK` option, this way segments will be acknowledged 'quicker'.

 ## Application Layer